+To jump to our overview of professionals to hire, click here.
+But as a quick rule of thumb, start with an accountant and attorney.
 Outside of that, it’s up to you to determine how much help you need from appraisers, brokers, or consultants.

 Once you’ve found and contacted them, any of these professionals should be willing to sit down with you for a free consultation.
 Here are some useful questions to ask an appraiser, a broker, and a consultant.

-Step 3: Make improvements to your business
+Step 3: Make improvements to the business